-- 7. The only sum estimation we'll need to recall is the one for the alternating series, page 730, and understand Example 4. - 8.
-Find the radius and interval of convergence for a given power series.
-Understand the three possible outcomes for the radius. - 9.
-Construct a power series for a given function using a geometric series as a template (like in 11.9). - 10.
-Construct the Taylor (or Maclaurin) series for a given function using the formula. - 11.
-For this exam, you won't need to know the remainder estimates for the Taylor/Maclaurin series, or the statement of the binomial theorem. - 12.
+- 7. Find the radius and interval of convergence for a given power series.
+Understand the three possible outcomes for the radius. - 8.
+Construct a power series for a given function using a geometric series as a template (like in 11.9). - 9.
+Construct the Taylor (or Maclaurin) series for a given function using the formula. - 10.
+For this exam, you won't need to know the remainder estimates for the Taylor/Maclaurin series, or the statement of the binomial theorem. - 11.
 Background skills from Calculus I: Be able to compute a limit (algebraically and/or using l'Hospital's rule), recall how to differentiate a product, a quotient, and the usual set of functions.